hclcnx/customizer/docs/IBMConnectionsCustomizer.md

 }
 ```

-Similarly, the following fragment shows how a single global extension
+Similarly, the following fragment shows how a single `global` extension
-can be applied to Homepage and Communities but nothing else:
+can be applied to Homepage and Communities, but nothing else:

-### Listing 5 Global Customizer App With URL Matching
+### Listing 7 Global Customizer App With URL Matching
 ```json
 "path":"global",
 "payload":{